bymayo/php-oauth2-dribbble/README.md

-# Dribble Provider for OAuth 2.0 Client
+# Dribbble Provider for OAuth 2.0 Client

-This package provides Dribble OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).
+This package provides Dribbble OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

 ## Installation

 To install, use composer:

 ```
-composer require CrewLabs/oauth2-dribble
+composer require CrewLabs/oauth2-dribbble
 ```

 ## Usage

-Usage is the same as The League's OAuth client, using `\CrewLabs\OAuth2\Client\Provider\Dribble` as the provider.
+Usage is the same as The League's OAuth client, using `\CrewLabs\OAuth2\Client\Provider\Dribbble` as the provider.

 ### Authorization Code Flow